 Christine Scott-Hudson, licensed psychotherapist and owner of Create Your Life Studio, tells Bustle.
 “We know that the higher a person scores in traits of empathy, the higher the person will score in traits of effective verbal comprehension.”

-In other words, empathy, which is part of emotional intelligence, and comprehension, which is part of cognitive intelligence, is directly linked.
-So if you lead with your heart, Scott-Hudson says, there's a good chance that you also lead with your mind.
+In other words, empathy, which is part of emotional intelligence, and comprehension, which is part of cognitive intelligence, are directly linked.
+So if you lead with your heart, Scott-Hudson says, there’s a good chance that you also lead with your mind.

 2 You’re Curious About The World